epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 2. **Global Economic Growth and its Influence on the Movie Industry**: What is the relationship between global economic indicators (like GDP) and movie's gross revenue?
 Are there regional differences?
 3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
 4. **Influence of the Global Financial Crisis on the Movie Industry**: Did the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
-5. **Correlation Between Movie Content and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
+5. **Correlation Between Money Related Movies and the Global Financial Crisis**: How has the frequency of money-related movies evolved over time?
 Are they more frequent before or after the Global Financial Crisis?
 6. **Predictive Analysis of Movie Revenue**: Can a regression model effectively predict a movie's revenue?

 ## 📊Proposed additional datasets